-The DoWCoP is an initiative to improve the sustainable and cost effective development of land.
+The DoWCoP is an initiative to improve the sustainable and cost effective development of land through the reuse of materials generated at a site.
 The DoWCoP provides a clear, consistent and streamlined process which enables the legitimate reuse of excavated materials on-site or their movement between sites with a significantly reduced regulatory burden.
 In many instances the DoWCoP can provide an alternative to Environmental Permits or Waste Exemptions when seeking to reuse excavated materials.